takemr/apvas/README.md

 # apvas
 A protocol that reduces the memory consumption of routers running BGPsec when validating AS_PATHs in routing information.
-Details of the protocol are described in the following papers.
+Details of the protocol are described in the following paper.

    https://arxiv.org/abs/2008.13346